gs-gs/github-idp/hamlet/githubidp/README.md

 This plugin for hamlet deploys the API Gateway/Lambda model described in this repositories [README.md](../../README.md)

-The plugin included a module which creates the following
+The plugin includes the module `cognito_github_api` which creates the following:

-- an API Gateway including an openapi spec with aligns with the services offered
+- an API Gateway including an openapi spec which aligns with the services offered
 - A set of Lambda functions which are invoked by the API Gateway and perform the Github OIDC proxying
 - A Deployment profile which configures a userpool AuthProvider to use the API as its federation source